Bhoomi31/disease_prognosticator/README.md

-This is a ML project that is used to predict diseases such as Daibetics, Heart,Parkinson and Breast cancer using different ML algorithms.
-We also provided the details of top 5 doctors for the treatmenr of that particular disease if detected.
+This is a ML project that is used to predict diseases such as Diabetics, Heart,Parkinson and Breast cancer using different ML algorithms.
+We also provided the details of top 5 doctors for the treatment of that particular disease if detected.

+Tech-Stack:  Python, Streamlit, Machine Learning

 Libraries used: Numpy,Pandas,Mathplotlib,Sklearn,XGBoost.